FernandoSchett/domino_game/README.md

 ## Special thanks to 🥰:

-- Marcio Soussa, our teacher, your experience and knowledge have been invaluable to our progress.
+- [Márcio Soussa](https://www.linkedin.com/in/marcio-soussa/?originalSubdomain=br), our teacher, your experience and knowledge have been invaluable to our progress.

 ## About 🤔: